wringek/doc-agent/README.md

 ## Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+5. Open a Pull Request

 ## License

-[Add your license information here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license that allows users to:
+- Use the software for any purpose
+- Modify the software
+- Distribute the software
+- Use the software commercially

+The only requirement is that the original copyright notice and license terms must be included in any substantial portions of the software.

 ## Support

-For support, please [add your support contact information]
+For support, please open an issue in the [GitHub repository](https://github.com/wringek/doc-agent/issues).

 ## Style
 See [docs/short_descriptions.md](./docs/short_descriptions.md) for how to craft valid one-line summaries.